Campaign for Tanadoona: Phase One Closes, Exceeding $1.5 million Goal

 Tanadoona's Day Camp Village, named Ginkgo Circle, features six brand new day camp cabins and a campfire ring to gather around.
 This provides day campers with the same community experience resident campers enjoy and helps prepare them to progress into resident camp.

 Three new Bluebird (resident camp) cabins doubled the capacity of our older Bluebird cabins.
-These open-concept cabins give our campers a 360-degree view of the nature surrounding them.
+These open-concept cabins give our campers a full view of the nature surrounding them and maintain the unplugged (electricity-free) summer camp experience.

-If you'd like information on ways you get involved in the capital campaign, please contact Jessica Ayers-Bean, VP of Community Relations, at email@example.com.
+If you'd like information on ways you get involved in the capital campaign, please contact Jessica Ayers-Bean, VP of Organizational Advancement, at [email protected].